gerhil/WazaChannelGenerator/README.md

 # WazaChannelGenerator
-Utility to generate Call channels from interfaces.
+The utility to generate Call channels from interfaces.